seacunilever/mlchem/README.md

 ## Installation

-To install **mlchem**, open your command prompt and use the following command:
+To install **mlchem**, open your command prompt and use either:

 ```bash
 pip install git+https://github.com/seacunilever/mlchem.git
 ```

-When a release is published to PyPI, install with:
+or, from PyPI:

 ```bash
 pip install mlchem-ul